 What is Lunar New Year?

 Lunar New Year, also known as Chinese New Year or Spring Festival, is a major holiday in China.
+But places like South Korea, Vietnam and other East Asian countries also heavily celebrate the event.
 The celebrations mark the beginning of the lunar calendar, which follows the moon cycles, the traditional Chinese calendar.
-Places like South Korea, Vietnam and other East Asian countries also heavily celebrate the event.
-Traditionally, it is a time to honour deities and ancestors, as well as feast and visit family.
+The first day of the Lunar New Year begins with the first new moon of this calendar.

 Each year in the lunar calendar is represented by one of 12 zodiac animals: the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.
 This year, 2024, is the Year of the Dragon and takes place on February 10.
 Traditionally, it is a time to honour deities and ancestors, feast, and visit family.
 Celebrations often contain fireworks, food, lanterns and the colour red.

 When and where are the Lunar New Year celebrations in Birmingham?

 After the success of Birmingham’s popular Lunar New Year last year, celebrations will again take place in and around Birmingham Hippodrome in 2024.
 Between 12noon and 6pm, a whole day’s worth of activities is planned for Sunday, February 11 to ring in The Year of the Dragon.